Last updated: ET

 More about mass gatherings (large-scale events)

-Road conditions vary throughout the country.
-Drivers often don’t respect the rules of the road and traffic laws are not consistently enforced.
+Road conditions and road safety can vary greatly throughout the country.
+Drivers often don’t respect the rules of the road, and traffic laws are not consistently enforced.

 China has an extensive passenger train system, including high-speed trains.
 You must present a passport to purchase a ticket and to board the train.